vegaprotocol/specs/protocol/0059-simple-staking-and-delegating.md

 The amount of delegatable stake is reduced right away once the command is put into a block.

-Each validator will have a maximum amount of stake that they can accept as delegation (initially this will be the same for all validators, governed by a network parameter `max stake per validator`).
+Each validator will have a maximum amount of stake that they can accept as delegation (initially this will be the same for all validators, governed by a network parameter `maxStakePerValidator`).
 If a participant is delegating such that the size of their stake would cause this amount to be exceeded, then they are only staked up to this maximum amount.
 The remaining of their stake is therefore eligible to stake to another validator.

 ### Undelegating
 Users can remove stake by submitting an `Undelegate` transaction.
 The tokens will then be restored back to their token balance.